LilianBoulard/videos/dirty_cat_CJI_2022/README.md

 Please credit my work if you want to re-use some animations !

-Files in the `asset` folder might contain copyrighted material.
+Files in the `assets` folder might contain copyrighted material.